Integrability of boundary Liouville conformal field theory: Introduction and main results

 We work here in the probabilistic framework of LCFT first introduced by David-Kupiainen-Rhodes-Vargas on the Riemann sphere in \cite{Sphere}, and later followed by companion works for the boundary case \cite{Disk} and in higher genus \cite{Tori, Genus, Annulus}.
 The strength of this framework lies in the fact it allows to put Liouville theory on solid mathematical grounds and to rigorously carry out the program of solving the theory as described above.
 Indeed, in the case of the Riemann sphere, the BPZ differential equations expressing the constraints of the local conformal invariance of CFT were shown to hold in \cite{DOZZ1}.
 Building on this work a proof of the DOZZ formula was then given in \cite{DOZZ2}.
 Very shortly after, the same procedure was implemented by the first author \cite{remy} in the case of boundary LCFT to prove the Fyodorov-Bouchaud formula proposed in \cite{FyBo} that can also be interpreted as a bulk one-point function of boundary LCFT.

 The purpose of the present work is to pursue solving Liouville theory on a simply connected domain with boundary, in the special case where the Liouville potential is only present on the boundary, see the Liouville action \eqref{liouville_action} below.
 In the study of boundary LCFT there are four basic correlation functions that must be computed: the bulk one-point function, the bulk-boundary correlator, and the boundary two-point and three-point functions.
 For the last two correlations we allow the freedom to choose different cosmological constants for each connected component of the boundary, see equation \eqref{def:mu_boundary} in Definition \ref{def_four_correls} below.
 See also Figure \ref{figure} for an illustration of the four cases.
 Taking as an input our previous works \cite{remy, interval}, we will thus compute all the basic correlations of boundary LCFT.
 In a future work we plan to address the same problem in the more general setting where there is also a bulk Liouville potential in the action.
 Lastly for finding higher order correlations or correlations in higher genus one needs in principle to apply the conformal bootstrap method of \cite{BPZ}.
-At the level of mathematics the case of the Riemann sphere has been solved in a recent breakthrough \cite{GKRV} but the boundary case still remains an open problem.
+At the level of mathematics the case of boundaryless surfaces has been solved in the recent breakthroughs \cite{GKRV, GKRV2} and the study of the boundary case has been very recently initiated in \cite{Wu}.
 See Sections \ref{app:bulk_boundary} and \ref{app:bootstrap} for more on these two outlooks.